I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Use store-bought bread crumbs or make your own bread crumbs using stale bread.

-- Season the breading mixture to make the dish tastier.
+- Season the breading mixture with salt and pepper to make the dish tastier.

 - Add water into the egg for easy coating.